Giveda/GOSP/README_en.md

 # 1. Description
-QT is an excellent C++ development framework, which provides excellent APIs.
+Qt is an excellent C++ development framework, which provides excellent APIs.
 I love Qt very much, but I think that Qt is too heavy(large, complex, and Qt needs a lot RAM/ROM), so I wrote this framework, named it GOSP.
 On the premise of respecting(not infringing) Qt's IPR(Intellectual Property Right), on the premise of not depending on Qt, this framework provides Qt-Style APIs, and it only needs a few hundred KB of ROM&RAM, so, GOSP is suitable for developing embedded software.
   **2019-06-03, v1.0 was released, Codename is the Silent Blue Ghost.**
-  **I hope it can form a supplement to QT, and wish it can be a member of Qt's ecosystem in the future.**
+  **I hope it can form a supplement to Qt, and wish it can be a member of Qt's ecosystem in the future.**

 Reference:
 http://blog.qt.io/cn/2018/08/15/qt_on_microcontrollers_mcu/